CristiMCV91/CristiMCV91/README.md

 I have experience in robotics, industrial microscopy, with 5+ years in robotic cell integration and factory automation.
 I am passionate about programming and I am currently learning C# and Python programming languages

 * 🌍  I'm based in Bucharest, Romania
-* 🧠  I'm learning AI, ML, Bash
+* 🧠  I want to improve my skills in AI, ML, and Bash
 * 🤝  I'm open to collaborating on interesting projects that involve software for robotics and microscopy

 ### Skills